sing-group/seda/seda-docs/source/operations.rst

 Thirdly, the *’bedtools configuration’* area allows to select the execution mode of bedtools: *system binary* indicates that bedtools will be executed directly using its binaries and *Docker image* means that a Docker image will be used instead.

 In the *system binary* mode, the path where the bedtools binary is located must be specified (refer to section :ref:`Dependencies<dependencies>` for additional information about this).
-If you have them in the system path, just click the *‘Check binary’* button to make sure that SEDA can correctly execute it.
+If they are available in the system path, just click the *‘Check binary’* button to make sure that SEDA can correctly execute it.

 .. figure:: images/operations/splign-compart/3.png
    :align: center